Saturday, August 10, 2024

 Like no other artist of his generation, Buffett’s trajectory and philosophy were the ideal representation of Boomerism: youthful hedonism co-opted by the comforts of American-style capitalism.
 All of the tourists covered in oil were not just objects of artistic reflection from a porch swing: they were a market to be catered to.
 Which Buffett and co. did, cultivating a lifestyle of tasty waves and cool buzzes which particularly appealed to those in their autumn years.
 As a few cocktails at the end of a long day make everything feel all right now, so would the Margaritaville lifestyle deliver a breezy coda to one’s retirement.
 No bad days, as the bumper sticker says.

 What keeps the narrator of “Margaritaville” just on the right side of sympathetic is his sheepish acceptance of responsibility.
 Some may blame their exes for their misfortune, but by the third chorus, he's ready to concede that it’s his own damn fault.
-By all accounts, Buffett himself was a decent guy: he spent at least some of his millions generously on conservation and hurricane relief.
-He bailed on the Florida Keys after they became too commercialized, perhaps understanding that the hazy good times would not roll on forever; that sooner or later Americans, especially those close to the seashore, would have to contend with the bummer consequences of limitless consumption.
+By all accounts, Buffett himself was a decent guy: he spent generously on conservation and hurricane relief.
+He bailed on the Florida Keys after they became too commercialized, perhaps understanding that the hazy good times would not roll on forever; that sooner or later Americans, especially those close to the shoreline, would have to contend with the bummer consequences of limitless consumption.
 I wonder if he appreciated the irony of building a business empire based on a scene that will most likely be underwater by the end of the century.
 Or maybe he understood it perfectly, and concluded that strumming his six-string all the way to the bank was as good a response as any.

 Tuesday, April 18, 2023